 - Acupuncture.
 This ancient healing practice aims to increase blood flow and production of natural painkillers with thin needles inserted into the skin at strategic points on the body.
 Some studies report that acupuncture may help ease pain, anxiety, and fatigue.

 - Massage therapy.
-This may help reduce muscle tension, ease pain in both muscles and soft tissue,improve range of motion, and boost production of natural painkillers.
+This may help reduce muscle tension, ease pain in both muscles and soft tissue, improve range of motion, and boost the production of natural painkillers.

 - Chiropractic treatment.
 Based on spinal adjustments to reduce pain, this popular therapy may help relieve fibromyalgia symptoms.